-Student lockers in specific technical areas (Media Center, Printmaking Studio, 3D Shop, etc.) are monitored by those areas-check with that area for their locker policy.
+Student lockers in specific technical areas (Media Center, Printmaking Studio, 3D Shop, etc.) are monitored by those areas-check with that department for their locker policy.
 A limited number of coat lockers (Morrison basement hall) and studio lockers are available each semester on a first-come/first-served basis.
 Locks are not provided.
-Lockers must be emptied as notified by Academic Services.
+Lockers must be emptied as notified by Exhibition and Studio Services.
 Immediately after the end of the spring and summer sessions, all lockers are thoroughly cleaned, locks clipped if necessary, and the contents disposed of.
-MCAD reserves the right to search or inspect a student's locker for drugs, alcohol, weapons, or other unlawful contraband.
+MCAD reserves the right to search or inspect a student's locker.